 On Christmas Eve, Pass The Pierogi And The Memories

 In 2004, after three decades of serving Slovakian-style holiday dinners, my grandmother declared that she was done.
 Since no single person could match Grandmom's culinary prowess, the rest of the family did our best to divide up her dishes.
-For our Christmas Eve meal, my father learned to make the opening course—a lima bean soup.
+For our Christmas Eve meal, my father learned to make the opening course — a lima bean soup.
 We purchased the dessert, a nut roll called kolachi, from a nearby Ukrainian church.
 For our main course, pierogi, I took the lead.
 I was entirely unprepared.

 Pierogi look simple enough.
 These half-circle-shaped dumplings are made from dough stuffed with filling and boiled.
 The filling varies across the Central and Eastern European countries where pierogi originate.
 There are savory fillings like sauerkraut, meat, or mushrooms, and sweet ones like apricot or cherry.
 We stick to two classics — cheesy mashed potatoes and prune.

 As is traditional in many Slavic families with Catholic roots, my grandmother made meatless pierogi on Christmas Eve, having learned the tradition from her mother, who learned from hers.
-She made pierogi only on Christmas Eve because it was just too much work to muster the energy for on any other day.
+She made pierogi only on Christmas Eve, because it was just too much work to muster the energy for on any other day.

 With lights dimmed and candles lit, a dozen of us spanning four generations passed bowls of pierogi around the table as Christmas songs played in the next room.
 Grandmom sat closest to the kitchen, ready to hop up the instant she noticed the melted butter — our sole pierogi topping — running low.
 I sat next to my brother, three years younger, as he attempted to consume one pierogi for each year of his life — a tradition that, remarkably, he maintained through age 15.

-I was passed the pierogi reigns over the next in line — my father and his two brothers — based on very limited qualifications: As a thirteen-year-old, I had once spent the day of December 24th in my grandparents' kitchen.
+I was passed the pierogi reins over the next in line — my father and his two brothers — based on very limited qualifications: As a 13-year-old, I had once spent the day of December 24 in my grandparents' kitchen.
 While others had pinched a few pierogi closed over the years, I was the only one who had watched from start to finish.
 But "watched" was the key word.

 My grandmother was a perfectionist.
 (I always smile when I get to the end of her carrot cake recipe and find her handwritten note: "Don't overbake or under bake.")
 And she worked quickly.
 She had a couple of hundred pierogi to make, plus the lima bean soup and a turkey dinner for the following day.
 Any attempts I made to pitch in felt like getting in the way.
-She coached me through kneading a couple of batches of dough and then she and my grandfather— an expert pierogi sealer — took it from there.
+She coached me through kneading a couple of batches of dough and then she and my grandfather — an expert pierogi sealer — took it from there.

 Ten years later, I stood in my parents' kitchen, attempting to replicate her ritual.
 First, there were the fillings.
 The prune was simple — I steamed some prunes.
 I couldn't find the potato filling recipe, and my grandmother was no longer in a position to offer instruction.
 So I whipped up some mashed potatoes and folded in slices of Cooper Sharp American cheese until it tasted like hers.